BoyBaykiller/OpenTK-PathTracer/README.md

 ---

-This is a working fork of [this repo main branch](https://github.com/JulianStambuk/OpenTK-PathTracer/tree/main) with some differences:
+This is a working fork of [this repo](https://github.com/JulianStambuk/OpenTK-PathTracer) with some differences:
-- It doesn't depend on ARB_bindless_texture, ARB_direct_state_access, GL_ARB_seamless_cubemap_per_texture and some other extensions used in the mentioned repo.
+- Doesn't depend on ARB_bindless_texture, ARB_direct_state_access and ARB_seamless_cubemap_per_texture
-- Compatible with OpenGL 4.3 and earlier.
+- Guaranted compatibility with OpenGL 4.3 and above
-- ImGui not implemented yet.
+- ImGui not implemented yet
-- Minor changes.
+- Minor changes

 ---